kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

-timestamp_ms          Timestamp of this message lang                  Language text                  Text body (user comments) sentiment_neg         Sentiment result, negative value sentiment_neu         Sentiment result, neutral value sentiment_pos         Sentiment result, positive value sentiment_compound    Sentiment result, compound value
+timestamp_ms          Timestamp of this message lang                  Language text                  Text body (user comments)

-In particular, the three sentiment_xxx fields represent the weight of negative mood, neutral mood and positive mood correspondingly.
-Where sentiment_neg + sentiment_neu + sentiment_pos = 1.Our system presents two indicators of cryptocurrency price trend.
+Our system presents two indicators of cryptocurrency price trend.
 One is a word cloud chart presenting 30 of the most commonly used words in user comments.
 The other is the percentage of negative, neutral and positive opinion in 3 minutes window.
 In order to measure the performance of the system, we also return the number of messages that have been processed, and duration since the bootstrap of the system.

 ### Word Cloud of Twitter User Comments
 Word cloud is a chart that users can quickly perceive the most prominent term on it.
 The higher weight is a term, the large font size it has on the chart.
 To produce a word cloud we must supply a weighted list of words.
 The list is in word-count pair form.
 Here is a sample list: